ton-community/ton-docs/docs/develop/howto/blockchain-configs.md

 # Blockchain Config

+### The Russian version of this article can be found [here](https://github.com/delovoyhomie/description-config-for-TON-Blockchain/blob/main/Russian-version.md).

 ## 👋 Introduction

 On this page, you can find a description of the configuration parameters used in the TON blockchain.